Diabetes + COVID Vaccines: What You Need to Know

 Still have concerns?

-- The speed with which the vaccines were developed was unprecedented.
-However, the clinical trials these vaccines had to go through were strict and the reporting of their safety and efficacy had to be unequivocally proven and replicated.
+- The clinical trials these vaccines had to go through were strict and the reporting of their safety and efficacy had to be unequivocally proven and replicated.
 Three phases of clinical trials, including a Phase 3 with tens of thousands of participants, had to prove safety and effectiveness of the vaccines.
 Phase 3 of the clinical trials were also double-blind, meaning neither the trial participants nor the company that created the vaccine knew if participants were receiving the vaccine or a placebo.
 Data was reviewed by the National Institutes of Health independent data review board, and final approval for the vaccines must be provided by the FDA’s Vaccines and Related Biological Products Advisory Committee, composed of scientists who have no ties to the companies by which the vaccines were produced.

 - The Moderna COVID-19 vaccine trial focused on creating a diverse trial participant group, knowing that this is vital to ensuring the vaccine works as intended across populations.
-37% of the trial’s participants were from communities of color, which is similar to the US population.
+37 percent of the trial’s participants were from communities of color, which is similar to the US population.
 The Pfizer and BioNTech trial had less representation, and many of the ongoing trials are not reporting diversity numbers at all.
-It is vital that each and every trial not only focus on recruiting diverse—across age, race, ethnicity, health background, and more—trial participants to prove safety and effectiveness, but also proactively communicate the affects of their vaccines across groups.
+It is vital that each and every trial not only focus on recruiting diverse—across age, race, ethnicity, health background and more—trial participants to prove safety and effectiveness, but also proactively communicate the effects of their vaccines across groups.

-- Black, Native, and Latinx communities have been hit hardest by COVID-19 because of systemic and medical racism, with Black Americans dying from COVID-19 at twice the rate of white Americans.
+- Black, Native (including Pacific Islander), and Latinx communities have been hit hardest by COVID-19 because of systemic and medical racism, with Black Americans dying from COVID-19 at twice the rate of white Americans.
 Ensuring equitable distribution of the COVID-19 vaccines is vital to work against the deep impact of systemic and medical racism, but this must be coupled with understanding distrust due to violent medical racism throughout the US’s history.

 - We don’t know for sure what percentage of the population needs to be vaccinated in order to achieve herd immunity, but we do know that the more people who are immune to carrying or spreading the virus, the better.
 Those who are willing and able to take the vaccine are helping to protect everyone in their community.